ELife: Abstracting and indexing

-The journal is abstracted and indexed in Medline, BIOSIS Previews, Chemical Abstracts Service, Science Citation Index Expanded, and Scopus.

-According to the Journal Citation Reports, the journal has a 2023 impact factor of 6.4.
+The journal is abstracted and indexed in Medline, BIOSIS Previews, Chemical Abstracts Service, Science Citation Index Expanded, and (for pre-2024 publications) Scopus.
+According to the Journal Citation Reports, the journal had a 2023 impact factor of 6.4.
 The journal opposes the over-reliance on the impact factor by the scientific community.
-In October 2024, Web of Science has put its indexation of eLife in Science Citation Index Expanded on hold, citing the journal's recently-adopted publishing model as a reason for the suspension.
+In October 2024, Web of Science put its indexing of eLife in Science Citation Index Expanded on hold, citing the journal's recently-adopted publishing model as a reason for the suspension.
+In December 2024, Scopus announced all eLife papers published in 2024 and after would be indexed in its preprint collection, which is not included in its journal metrics.

 In a 2015 interview, Howard Hughes Medical Institute then-President Robert Tjian reflected on eLife and noted, "The other big thing is, we want to kill the journal impact factor.
 We tried to prevent people who do the impact factors from giving us one.
 They gave us one anyway a year earlier than they should have.
 Don't ask me what it is because I truly don't want to know and don't care."

-eLife Podcast

-The eLife Podcast is produced by BBC Radio presenter and University of Cambridge consultant virologist Chris Smith of The Naked Scientists.